Table of Contents

-Most men will go through life never knowing that they have a yeast infection because there is a preconceived notion within the medical community that men do not get them.
+Most men will go through life never knowing that they have a yeast infection because there is a preconceived notion that men do not get them.
 Women will get a vaginal infection and this is the clue that something’s wrong in their body.
 Whereas men will have absolutely no idea they may have a male yeast infection until it creates other problems with their health.

 Many of the causes of male yeast infection are the same for any other yeast infection including sex.
 Most often the good bacteria to yeast ratio in your digestive system becomes unbalanced, allowing the yeast fungi to thrive and spread to other parts of the body.

 The most common cause of yeast infections in adult and youth

 males are antibiotics, lowered good bacteria levels that are killed by alcohol, sex with infected partners, and typically the woman in the house eventually gives it to everyone.